Welcome to our website

 For the Departed:

-For Dave Foster and all who have died recently, and for all those who have died of Covid 19.
+For the Prince Philip, Duke of Edinburgh and all who have died recently, and for all those who have died of Covid 19.

 Join us in a period of stillness as we take time out of our lives and offer them back to God, asking Him to aid us in our lives and offering thanksgiving for His abundant goodness.